by D.J. Sylvis

 (tiny hedgehog noise)

-They wouldn’t tell me who was keepin’ it, had to be either Doctor Ringling or Doctor Day.
-They’re gonna find some notes left in their records, let me tell you.
+They wouldn’t tell me who was keepin’ it though, had to be either Doctor Ringling or Doctor Day.
+They’re gonna find some notes left in their records though, let me tell you.

 I got to get back to shuttin’ down their experiments, too.
 The whole bunch.
 From “Boosted Response In Spinal keratin of the Terrestrial Erin-E-R-in … Terrestrial E-word that means hedgehog, that’s all I know, and that is where you belong, little fella –